maxbanton/chia-plot-mover/README.md

-# chia-plot-mover
+# Chia Plot Mover
 Little tool to help to move plots across hard drives.
 Assuming you are plotting to one (or multiple) drive and want to move plots to multiple destination drives.
-Script is automatically looking for space across specified list of destinations to move plots on.
+Script is automatically look for space across specified list of destinations to move plots on.
+Can work with multiple plots at the same time, it will be helpful if speed of creating plots is higher then speed of moving plots to the destinaton directories.

 ## Install
 Python 3.7 or newer is required.
 Should be in place if you already using official chia client.